-The excavator is required to maintain locate marks for the life of the project.
+The excavator is required to maintain locate marks for the 45 day ticket life of the project or ticket; whichever is lesser.
 Excavators have the flexibility to determine the extent of a project that they wish to have marked at any one time.
 Once marked, the excavator must maintain the accuracy of the original marks.
+The Excavator is required to submit a new locate request if excavation exceeds 45 calendar days from the date the original ticket was submitted.

 Occasionally, locate marks are destroyed before an excavator has had the chance to take offset markings, and operators have been consistently responsive to re-marking their facilities.
 However, excavators that make repeated calls for relocates, because of their failure to maintain the marks, are subject to civil penalties.
-OAR 952-001-0090(2)(a)
+OAR 952-001-0090(3)(a)

 16. For Design/Pre-survey Locate requests, how long can the request be maintained as active, and does a new locate request need to be made prior to actual excavation?
 Maintenance of the locate marks and the length of time they are good for is the same as described in question 12, a new locate request prior to excavation is required.
 OAR 952-001-0080